funkia/purescript-turbine/README.md

 Component :: Type -> Type -> Type
 ```

 That is, it is parameterized by two types.
-The purpose of those are explained
+The purpose of these are explained
-later.
+later in the tutorial.

-### Creating simple HTML
+### Creating static HTML

+In this section we will explain how to create static HTML with Turbine.
+Turbine
-Turbine contains functions for creating components that correspond to single
+contains functions for creating components that correspond to single HTML
-HTML elements.
-These live in the module `Turbine.HTML.Elements` which is
+elements.
+These live in the module `Turbine.HTML` which is typically import
-typically import qualified like this.
+qualified like this.

 ```purescript
 import Turbine.HTML as H
 ```

-For each HTML element the module exports a corresponding function.
-For the
+For every HTML element the `Turbine.HTML` module exports a corresponding
-HTML element `div` there is a function `div`, for the `span` element there is a
+function.
+Fro the HTML element `div` there is a function `div`, for the `span`
-`span` function, and so on.
-The first argument to these functions is a record
+element there is a `span` function, and so on.
+The first argument to these
-of attributes.
-If the HTML element supports children then the corresponding
+functions is a record of attributes.
+Furthermore, if the HTML element supports
-function takes a second argument as well which is a component.
-Here are a few
+children then the corresponding function takes a second argument as well.
+This
+argument must be a component and describes the child for the element.
+Here are
-examples.
+a few examples.

 ```purescript
 myInput = H.input { placeholder: "Write here", class: "form-input" }